Heinkel He 112: Production models

 A similar setback would accompany sales efforts targeting the Dutch Air Force, which was looking to purchase 36 fighters to form two new squadrons.
 A He 112 B-1 arrived for testing on 12 July and quickly proved to be the best aircraft in the competition.
 Nevertheless, it decided to purchase the locally built (and rather outdated) Koolhoven F.K.58 instead.
 In the end, the F.K.58s were never delivered because the factory was bombed on 10 May 1940.

-Fortunes would be seem to be reversed with Hungary.
+Fortunes would seem to be reversed with Hungary.
 In June 1938, three pilots of the Magyar Királyi Honvéd Légierö (Royal Hungarian Home Defense Air Force or MKHL) were sent to Heinkel to study V9.
 They were impressed with what they saw, and on 7 September, an order was placed for 36 aircraft, as well as an offer to license the design for local construction.
 Through a variety of political mishaps, only three aircraft were ever delivered and licensed production never happened.

 The final and perhaps most successful customer for the He 112B was Romania.
-The Forţã Aeronauticã Regalã Românã (Royal Romanian Air Force) ordered 24 aircraft in April 1939, and increased the order to 30 on 18 August.
+The Forţã Aeronauticã Regalã Românã (Royal Romanian Air Force) ordered 24 aircraft in April 1939 and increased the order to 30 on 18 August.
 Deliveries started in June, with the last being delivered on 30 September.

-By this point, war had broken out, and with better models on the market – including Heinkel's own He 100 – no one else was interested in purchasing the design.
+By this point, the war had broken out and with better models on the market – including Heinkel's own He 100 – no one else was interested in purchasing the design.
 The production line was closed after a total of only 98 aircraft, 85 of those being the B series models.

 He 112R

 Early experiments with rocket propulsion

 In 1931, the Army Weapons Office testing ground at Kummersdorf had taken over research into liquid-fuel rockets.
-In 1932, Wernher von Braun designed a rocket of this kind which used high percentage spirit and liquid oxygen.
-With this he made the first experiments.
-In 1934 he fired his second rocket type, the A2, from the North Sea island of Borkum.
-Having completed the programme of experiments, von Braun was interested in evaluating an aircraft with a rocket motor propulsion system.
-For this he needed an aircraft and support team.
+In 1932, Wernher von Braun designed a rocket of this kind which used high percentage spirit and liquid oxygen. von Braun was interested in evaluating an aircraft with a rocket motor propulsion system.
 Initially the highest levels at the Army High Command and the Reich Air Ministry (RLM) were opposed to such "fantasies", as they called them.
-Many people, technicians and academic experts in positions of influence in aeronautics, maintained that an aircraft driven by a tail thrust would experience a change in the centre of gravity and flip over.
-Very few believed the contrary, but one of them was Ernst Heinkel.
-Following his offer of unhesitating support, Heinkel placed at the disposal of von Braun an He 112 fuselage shell less wings for the standing tests.
+Many maintained that an aircraft driven by a tail thrust would experience a change in the centre of gravity and flip over but Ernst Heinkel offered support and provided an He 112 fuselage shell less wings for standing tests.